Code-Institute-Submissions/ms2-olespanish-game/README.md

 ![¡Olé Spanish!](readme-files//)

-(description)
+¡Olé Spanish! memory game is a great way to practice Spanish vocabulary while having fun.
+This memory game will test both your vocabulary and your memory.

 You can visit the deployed website [here](https://fernandagil.github.io/ms2-olespanish-game/).

 ---